Self study for the BCS Certificate in Modelling Business Processes

 Having identified the component tasks of a process and their relationships within that process, this session describes ways of documenting the detail of the tasks in terms of their steps.
 We also look at some ways of documenting business rules.

 Module 5 – Evaluating and Improving Business Processes

-In this module we first see how to measure the performance of processes and their tasks.
+This session explains how to measure the performance of processes and their tasks.

 Measurements form the basis for identifying problems in the processes.

 Process improvements are, at least in part, based on the problems.
-We also consider innovations that are possible the combination of re-thinking the process and exploiting today’s technologies.
+We also consider innovations that are possible though the combination of re-thinking the process and exploiting today’s technologies.

 Module 6 – Transition